gras64/learning-skill/README.md

     mycroft "should I add the sentence: recording my voice for {time}" you "yes"

+    Use Conversation 5

+    you "can you edit your dialogues in personal skill" mycroft "I will tell you sentences.
+If I'm right say yes" mycroft "I am an open source artificial intelligence." you "yes"
+    mycroft "how would you say that Replace Varaiblen with your own placeholders such as time or temperature." you "I'm just another AI developed by Mycroft" mycroft "should I add the sentence: I'm just another AI developed by Mycroft" you "yes"
+    mycroft "do you want to continue?"
+    you "no"

 ## Add a new category
 if you want to add a new category. you just have to add a category under mycroft ai.
 Mycroft will then ask you for the name in your language.